kins-dev/igrill-smoker/readme.md

 New Features

 - New QR code
-- Pull down resistors for all transitors
+- Pull down resistors for all transistors

 Defects